A Guide to Growing Carnation Flowers

 Read more

-Start seeds indoors 12-14 weeks before the last frost for first-year blooms.
-For outdoor sowing, plant in April or May, but expect flowers in the second year.
+If you're aiming for first-year blooms, begin by sowing seeds indoors 12-14 weeks before the last frost.
+For outdoor sowing, plant in April or May, but it will bloom in the second year.

 Read more